marrone-alan/catalog-app/vagrant/README.md

 # Catalog App
 This is a **Catalog App**.
 A project to show what was learned from CRUD.
-It's a app where you can read, create, edit and delete categories and items from the catalog
+It's a app where you can read, create, edit and delete categories and items from a catalog

 ## Programming language
-This program was written in _python_.
+This program was developed in _python_.
 _PostgreSQL was also used to show data.

 ## How to install python